Matteo-Locatelli/PA_Project_2122/README.md

 # PA_Project_2122
-Project for the advanced programming course - first year of master's degree in software engeneering at the University of Bergamo
+C++ project for the advanced programming course - first year of master's degree in software engeneering at the University of Bergamo